sdslabs/Rootex/THIRDPARTY.md

 ### Remarks

-Linked as is.
-A pre-compiled .lib import library file is linked into Rootex.
-A DLL is generated for compliance with LGPL.
+A pre-compiled `OpenAL32.lib` which came with OpenAL-soft to set up the router is linked into Rootex.
+The `soft_oal.dll` was renamed to `OpenAL32.dll` and is placed beside the Rootex final executables for compliance with LGPL.
 Build process modified.
 Source weeded and restructured.

 ## Rlottie